New York Fire Injury and Burn Lawyers

 There are many different scenarios where someone can be responsible to compensate you for your injuries.
 For instance:

-- The fire can be caused because of someone’s negligence.
+- The fire may be caused because of someone else’s negligence.

-- The fire may have been an accident or caused by your negligence but your landlord may be responsible for many reasons.
+- The fire may have been caused by your negligence, but your landlord may be responsible for many reasons.
 A common reason is the failure to provide you with working fire detectors.
 Most fires in a house or apartment where you are renting involve numerous building code violations.

 - The fire can be caused both because of someone’s negligence and because you are not provided with working fire detectors.